 Why is addiction considered a family disease?

 Alcoholism or any type of addiction affects everyone in the family in some way.
 Sharon Wegscheider-Cruse, an expert in the field of addictions and codependency, identified six primary roles in an alcoholic family as a way to highlight the effects of alcoholism on the alcoholic’s spouse and children.
+Her work has since been applied to dysfunctional families in general.

 I want to preface this article by saying that I know that labeling people doesn’t usually feel good and often it isn’t accurate.
 However, it can be useful in getting a general picture of the common dynamics in families dealing with addiction.
 Like anything else, please take the aspects of these family roles that apply to you and your family and leave the rest.